Runnymede and Weybridge (UK Parliament constituency): Current

+The mainly low-density villages of Englefield Green and Virginia Water were transferred to the Berkshire seat of Windsor, creating a cross-county constituency.
+To compensate, two similar southern wards that were in Esher and Walton, including Cobham, were gained, partly offset by the similar village of Oatlands moving in the opposite direction.

 History

 The constituency was created in 1997 from parts of the former constituencies of Chertsey and Walton and North West Surrey.

 From its creation until 2019, it was represented by Philip Hammond, of the Conservative Party, who served as a Cabinet Minister throughout the Cameron–Clegg coalition before holding in succession two of the Great Offices of State: Foreign Secretary from 2014 to 2016, and Chancellor of the Exchequer from 2016 to 2019.

-Runnymede and Weybridge is a Conservative safe seat based on both length of tenure and size of majorities – the narrowest margin of victory was in the 1997 general election, of 19.2% of the vote.
+Runnymede and Weybridge is a Conservative safe seat based on both length of tenure and size of majorities – the narrowest margin of victory was in the 2024 general election, of 15.8% of the vote.

 Constituency profile

 The constituency is roughly bisected by the M25.
 To the east are a series of affluent towns including part of Staines, Chertsey, Addlestone and Weybridge.
 There is more open land to the west, bordering Windsor Great Park and Chobham Common.

 The constituency has incomes well above the national average, and lower than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 1.3% of the population claiming jobseekers allowance, compared to the regional average of 2.4%.
 The borough contributing to the bulk of the seat has a low 14.7% of its population without a car, 18.3% of the population without qualifications and a high 29.9% with level 4 qualifications or above.

 In terms of tenure 69.2% of homes are owned outright or on a mortgage as at the 2011 census across Runnymede.